DataSQRL/Acorn/README.md

 apiRAG solves the following use cases for Large Language Models (LLM), Generative AI, and ChatBots:
 * Improve the breadth, depth, and accuracy of knowledge to answer user queries intelligently.
 For example, if you want to connect an LLM to an existing knowledge- or database to look up information as we do in our [Rick and Morty example](api-examples/rickandmorty).
 * Access user specific or access controlled information to provided personalized answers in a secure manner.
-For example, allow the LLM to answer customer questions about their profile and transaction history as we do in our [Nutshop example](api-examples/nutshop).
+For example, allow the LLM to answer customer questions about their profile and transaction history as we do in our [Credit Card](api-examples/finance) and [Nutshop example](api-examples/nutshop).
 * Include realtime information that updates frequently.
 For example, have an LLM analyze realtime sensor information as we do in our [Sensors example](api-examples/sensors).

 apiRAG has the following benefits: